Version: 2.1 | Last Updated: June 24, 2026

 We may require additional details on the transaction and our review of your disputed Charge will be conditioned on you providing all of the information we may require.
 The Card is subject to Card Network rules regarding chargebacks, which have additional established procedures that may require you to provide further details or documentation.

-If you dispute a transaction and we later credit your Account for all or part of the disputed amount, you agree to: give us all of your rights against the other person; give us any merchandise or other purchases you received in connection with the disputed amount, if we ask; not pursue any claim or reimbursement from the merchant; and help us pursue reimbursement by promptly returning documents with any signatures we may request and otherwise providing us with reasonable cooperation.
+If you dispute a transaction and we later credit your Card Balance for all or part of the disputed amount, you agree to: give us all of your rights against the other person; give us any merchandise or other purchases you received in connection with the disputed amount, if we ask; not pursue any claim or reimbursement from the merchant; and help us pursue reimbursement by promptly returning documents with any signatures we may request and otherwise providing us with reasonable cooperation.

 Except as otherwise provided in this Agreement and applicable law, we are not responsible for any claim you might have regarding the purchases of goods or services made with your Card from any merchant or vendor.